rniemeyer/knockout-delegatedEvents/README.md

 ###4 - Specify a function reference in `delegatedFatherTheEventName` binding and use `data-TheEventName-father` attribute

 The final option for specifying a handler is to place a normal binding on the father element that stores a reference to the function with the element (but does not attach an event handler).
-Bindings for each event will be dynamically created, as necessary, by the `delegatedHandler` binding.
 A `data-TheEventName-father` attribute should be added to the element that should respond to the event.
+Exactly as for `delegateTheEventName`, bindings for each event will be dynamically created, as necessary, by the `delegatedHandler` binding.
-It is possible to handle mutiple elements using object literal as `delegatedFatherTheEventName` binding where keys should be used in `data-TheEventName-father` attribute and values should be the function to execute.
-If only one function is handled `data-TheEventName-father` value should be true and `delegatedFatherClick` should be the function to execute.
+It is possible to handle mutiple child elements in a single father element using object literal as `delegatedFatherTheEventName` binding where keys should be used as `data-TheEventName-father` attribute values and values should be the handler.
+Otherwise the `data-TheEventName-father` value should be set to true and `delegatedFatherClick` value should be the handler.

 For example, you can use the `delegatedFatherClick` binding to associate the element with a specific function.